Back

 This may be useful to limit liability for the company.
 If an employee uses AI in the wrong way and without checking the result before it goes to a client or to an external party, it could very easily lead to legal or criminal liability.
 A recent High Court case – where contempt proceedings were considered against a lawyer who had cited ‘false’ legal authorities in a witness statement – showed how failing to check the results of AI-generated work can lead to litigation.
 Employers should have an AI policy which safeguards against this kind of outcome.

 A lot of people management is based on knowing and understanding those you manage, which is only something that can be built over years of working with them – it’s not something that can be replaced by AI.
-Applying a reasonable approach to everyone isn’t going to be easy if you’re intending to come to balanced and fair decisions and outcomes which are based on reasonableness and fairness.
+Relying completely on AI to apply a reasonable or balanced approach will require a review to ensure your company comes to fair, well-balanced and sensible decisions and outcomes.
 For example, AI cannot guarantee the sickness absence management of a colleague won’t be discriminatory if it’s screening the number of absences, but isn’t reviewing the reasons for them.

-In summary, AI can work in the workplace – with caution!
+So, does AI work in the workplace?
+The answer, in summary, is yes – but with caution!
 Without replacing the judgment of HR managers and employment lawyers, AI can be used to save time in simple automated tasks but must be used with caution.
 Giving the benefit of the doubt and behaving reasonably during the phases of the employment life cycle cannot be replaced by AI, either partly or completely.

 If you and your business require expert guidance on the use of AI in the workplace together with data protection and GDPR, please get in touch – our team will be happy to help.